 For this trip we used Killarney Outfitters for our canoe rental.
 Included with the canoe rental were all the necessary items such as a safety kit, paddles, and life jackets that were correctly sized for us individually.
 Since we had our own camping equipment, we didn’t need to use their equipment rentals, but they do also rent and sell camping gear if required.

-Day 1: Put in to campsite on Bell Lake (2 km)
+Day 1: Bell Lake Access Point to Bell Lake (2 km)

 After picking up our rental equipment from Killarney Outfitters, we arrived at our first put-in just before 3pm.
 We canoed the better portion of Bell Lake/Three Mile Lake as the waters weren’t difficult and we were keen to see what Killarney had to offer us.